Top things to do in Tasmania

 • Salamanca Market in Hobart

 A top attraction for shopping and eating, Salamanca Market is on every Saturday from 8.30AM.
-It's a place for grazing on everything from bibimbap balls and pavlova to empanadas and seafood sausages.
+It's a place for grazing on everything from tempura-battered local mushrooms and iconic Tasmanian scallop pies to miniature pancakes and homemade fudge.
 On any other day of the week, the area nearby is packed with respected restaurants.

 • Vineyards in Tasmania

-There are nearly 100 cellar doors sprinkled around Tasmania, and quite a few of them have a restaurant or café.
+There are cellar doors sprinkled around Tasmania, and quite a few of them have a restaurant or café.
 Handy to Hobart are Bangor Vineyard Shed, Frogmore Creek and Home Hill Winery Restaurant.
-Further afield, grab a table at Iron Pot Bay Vineyard or Tamar Ridge near Launceston.
-The east coast has a couple of goodies too - Alm Restaurant at Milton Vineyard and Devil's Corner at Bicheno.
+Further afield, grab a table at Timbre Kitchen at Velo Wines or Josef Chromy near Launceston.
+The east coast has a couple of goodies too - Higher Ground at Milton Vineyard and Devil's Corner at Bicheno.

 • Cascade Brewery

 Just minutes from Hobart's CBD is Cascade Brewery, which was founded in 1824.
-It's the oldest continually-operating brewery in Australia.
+It's the oldest continually operating brewery in Australia.
 Here you can take a tour that includes a tasting of Cascade's iconic brews.
-It's definitely one of the best things to do in Hobart.
 There's a cafe here too, for hearty food that goes well with a beer.

 Frequently asked questions about things to do in Tasmania